akpingel/sphinx-template/source/firstDraft/index.rst

       }

 For this function, the return value is a tuple.
-This allows a sum of numbers and the count of the numbers that's being added to be calculated.
+This allows a sum of numbers and the count of the numbers that are being added to be calculated.

 Deconstruction allows us to deconstruct/decompose an object into parts.
 The ``Deconstruct`` method must be defined to deconstruct and object.
 For example,